MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/solidworks.md

    - **Features**.
 Decide which features you want to search for.
 Select fillets, chamfers, and holes as these features create lots of polygons when transcoded.

-   - **Feature Parameter or Volume Based.**  When you select the **Feature Parameter** option, SolidWorks selects objects whose parameters (such as “Fillet Radius”) are smaller than the simplification factor.
+   - **Feature Parameter or Volume Based.**  When you select the **Feature Parameter** option, SolidWorks selects objects whose parameters (such as Fillet Radius) are smaller than the simplification factor.
 When you select the **Volume Based** option, SolidWorks selects objects if the feature volume is less than the volume of a part times the value in the **Simplification factor** field.
 Either method works fine.
 Selecting the **Volume Based** option and entering a value of 0.1 for the **Simplification factor** field will give you a great first pass.
 If you don’t find many objects, increase the **Simplification factor** value and try again.
 Select **Find Now** to see the results.

        ![Simplify features](media/solidworks-simplify-features.PNG "Simplify features")